Summer Solstice Workshop

 Not Included: Any travel required to and from the start point at Ott car park located directly off the Slievenaman Road.
 We'll be returning to the same spot at the end of the workshop.

 This is the start and ending point for the day.
-I'll formally introduce myself and share with you the plan for the day.
+We’ll formally introduce ourselves and share with you the plan for the day.
 We'll follow the track together up towards the saddle crossing beneath Slieve Loughshannagh and descend again to our first stop for the day.